In this post, we will see how to configure a static IP in Raspberry Pi working with Raspbian operating system through the command console.

 Raspbian / Linux iOS

-Your project requires a dynamic or static IP?
+Does your project require a dynamic or static IP?

 This IP can be: